5 Content Marketing Mistakes Small Businesses Can’t Afford

 Creating customer personas helps you visualize who your ideal customers are.
 These aren’t just demographic details.
 You should capture the:

-With well-defined personas, your content can address specific pain points that matter to them.
+With well-defined personas, your message can address specific pain points that matter to them.

 So how do you create effective customer personas?
 Start by: